GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 1. Join the [Tentacles External Users][group] group and wait for approval.
 2. After you joined the group, you can visit the [dashboard template][template].
-3. Click button `USE TEMPLATE` then `Copy Report` to create your own copy.
+3. Click button `Edit and Share` then `Copy Report` to create your own copy.
 4. In the Data Studio copied dashboard, use menu `Resource` - `Manage added data sources` to reconnect those data sources to your BigQuery.
    For more details, see this [tutorial][tutorial].